menu

 Being a small town, Ringgold does not have a public transit system used by locals to get to and from work.

-The percentage of people in Ringgold who are college-educated is somewhat higher than the average US community of 21.84%: 25.36% of adults in Ringgold have at least a bachelor's degree.
+The overall education level of Ringgold is somewhat higher than in the average US city of 21.84%: 25.36% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Ringgold in 2022 was $22,286, which is low income relative to Texas and the nation.
 This equates to an annual income of $89,144 for a family of four.
 However, Ringgold contains both very wealthy and poor people as well.